dyna-mis/dynaMIS/README.md

 </script>
 ## Overview

 This is the open source project DynaMIS-a dynamic maximum independent solver by TUWIEN.
 The independent set problem is a fundamental graph problem with a wide range of applications.
-Given a graph $G = (V, E)$, a set of vertices $M \subset V$ is independent if no two vertices in $M$ are adjacent in G. A maximal independent set (MIS) is an independent set that is not a proper subset of any other independent set.
+Given a graph $$G = (V, E)$$, a set of vertices $$M \subset V$$ is independent if no two vertices in $$M$$ are adjacent in $$G$$.
+A maximal independent set (MIS) is an independent set that is not a proper subset of any other independent set.
 A maximum independent set (Max-IS) is a maximum cardinality independent set.
-While Max-IS is one of Karp’s 21 classic NP56 complete problems [31], computing a MIS can easily be done by a simple greedy algorithm in
+While Max-IS is one of Karp’s 21 classic NP56 complete problems, computing a MIS can easily be done by a simple greedy algorithm in
-$O(|E|)$ time.
+$$O(|E|)$$ time.
 The MIS problem has been studied in the context of several other prominent problems, e.g., graph coloring, maximum matching, and vertex cover.
 On the other hand, Max-IS serves as a natural model for many real-life optimization problems, including map labeling, computer vision, information retrieval, and scheduling.